 Your dream job may be a click away — but unless you are savvy to internet scams, that dream could become a costly nightmare.

-Not too long ago, job hunters generally relied on newspaper ads to search for suitable positions.
-Technology has changed all that.
 The internet makes it easier than ever for job hunters to find open positions.
-But it also makes it easier for scammers to post fake positions or “exclusive” job leads in attempts at bilking you out of money or personal information.
+But it also provides fertile ground for scammers to post fake positions or “exclusive” job leads in attempts at bilking you out of money or personal information.

-To pursue legitimate opportunities in the online job marketplace and not get sidetracked, you need to be savvy.
+To pursue legitimate opportunities in the online job marketplace and not get duped, you need to be savvy.
 You also need to learn to identify these six red flags.

 Red flag No. 1: Up-front payment is required

 Be wary of ads that ask you to pay for expenses like certification or training up front.
 They’re likely posted by scammers who are smart enough to know you wouldn’t fall for it if they just asked for cash up front.
 So, such fraudsters ask you to pay fees for employment-related necessities.